 - Add wet ingredients to dry ingredients and mix until ingredients are incorporated.
 Do not overwork the dough.
 Place dough on lightly floured surface and form dough into a ball.
-Place into greased mixing bowl.
-Cover bowl with dry kitchen towel or saran wrap.
+Place the ball of dough into a greased mixing bowl.
+Cover bowl with a clean dry kitchen towel or saran wrap.
 Set aside for 1 hour to 1-1/2 hours or until dough doubles in size.

 - After dough has risen, lightly flour a cutting board and rolling pin and roll out dough into 1/4 inch thick.
-Sprinkle the brown sugar/cinnamon mixture over entire surface of the rolled-out dough.
+Spread the cinnamon-sugar mixture over entire surface of the rolled-out dough.
 Gently roll dough into a nice log.
-(If dough feels a little sticky while rolling, dust that areas with a little flour & your fingers if necessary).
+(If dough feels a little sticky while rolling, dust that area with a little flour & your fingers if necessary).

-- Cut log in half then cut those individual halves in thirds and place in prepared cast iron skillet or baking dish a couple of inches apart.
-Dust the top of each roll with any remaining brown sugar/cinnamon mixture.
+- Cut log into 12 pieces and place the rolls in prepared cast iron skillet or baking dish a couple of inches apart.
+Dust the top of each roll with any remaining cinnamon-sugar mixture.

-- Place in oven and bake for about 27 minutes or until the tops are a light golden brown.
-Test for doneness by inserting rolls with a toothpick.
+- Place in oven and bake for about 17-20 minutes or until the tops are a light golden brown.
+Test for done-ness by inserting rolls with a toothpick.
 If it comes out clean, the cinnamon rolls are done.

-- Allow rolls to cool then drizzle each cinnamon roll with a simple glaze.
+- Allow rolls to cool then drizzle each cinnamon roll with glaze.

 - You can feel free to use light brown sugar although dark brown has molasses which makes for a more gooey cinnamon roll.